 - 1965 – Boise State Junior College becomes a four-year institution, resulting in record-breaking enrollment numbers and an even greater demand on the Student Union.

 - 1967 – Construction is completed on a new Student Union facility, the site of today’s contemporary Student Union!
-The SUB featured a game room with a bowling alley, offices and meeting rooms, and even a barbershop.
+The SUB features a game room with a bowling alley, offices and meeting rooms, and even a barbershop.

-- 2009 – The Student Union underwent a major $30,000,000 remodel and expansion to meet ever changing student needs
+- 2009 – The Student Union undergoes a major $30,000,000 remodel and expansion to meet ever changing student needs.

 - 2013 – The Student Union undergoes dining area and information desk remodel.
-Added features include multiple flatpanel tv screens, new flooring, an entryway focal point and variety of seating options.
+Added features include multiple flat panel tv screens, new flooring, an entryway focal point and variety of seating options.
 The area is lined in wood and has a glass wall facing the Info Desk.
 The color schemes and height variety of furniture adds dimension and gives the room a more spacious feel.